Manchidai/Data-Ingestion/README.md

-# Data Ingestion & Exploratory Analysis of ChatGPT Reviews
+# Data Ingestion & descriptive Analysis of ChatGPT Reviews

-This repository contains the Phase I implementation of a data ingestion and exploratory analysis pipeline for user-generated reviews, developed as part of a broader effort to support scalable sentiment understanding and downstream machine learning workflows.
+This repository contains the implementation of a data ingestion and descriptive analysis pipeline for user-generated reviews, developed as part of a broader effort to support scalable sentiment understanding and downstream machine learning workflows.

-The goal of this phase is to establish a reliable entry point for transforming raw, public web data into structured, analyzable artifacts that can support labeling, modeling, and iterative analysis.
+The goal is to establish a reliable entry point for transforming raw, public web data into structured, analyzable artifacts that can support labeling, modeling, and iterative analysis.

 ---